 About the Author

 Carolina Flores is a post-doctoral fellow at UC Irvine and will be an assistant professor at UC Santa Cruz starting in 2023.
 She earned her Ph.D. at Rutgers University, New Jersey.
 She specializes in philosophy of mind and social epistemology.
-She is especially interested in why it is so hard to change people’s minds, and in what that tells us about the mind and about how we ought to interact with each other.
+She is especially interested in why it is so hard to change people’s minds, and in what that tells us about the mind and about human relationships and political persuasion.
 CarolinaFlores.org